paulfoley/Udacity_Nanodegree-Data_Analyst/Transtats-API/README.md

-# Data Wrangling - Airport Data
+# Project - Transtats API

+The [United State Bureau of Transportation Statistics](https://www.transtats.bts.gov/) provides an API that developers can use to query flight data for their projects.

+## Project Overview

-In this project we will be using the [United State Bureau of Transportation Statistics](https://www.transtats.bts.gov/) API to receive flight data, we'll then parse the data and return flights that go from one airport to another.
+In this project we want get a list of flights going from one airport to another.
+We'll use the [United State Bureau of Transportation Statistics](https://www.transtats.bts.gov/) API to receive flight data, arse the data, and then get a list of flights that go from one airport to another.

 ## Getting Started